 Software features to look for

 Inventory management systems keep track of products in stock and on backorder.
-Most importantly, inventory management systems highlight best-selling items within your catalog and what products are underperforming and could potentially be eliminated from your stock.
+Most importantly, inventory management systems highlight best-selling items within your catalog and which products are underperforming and could potentially be eliminated from your stock.